-For your convenience, Process Manager provides the lsmail program for Unix and the lsmail.exe mail program, which supports SMTP and Microsoft Exchange Server protocols on Windows.
-If lsmail is specified, the parameter LSB_MAILSERVER must also be specified in LSF.
-On Windows, lsmail.exe can be configured directly.
-On Unix, the full path to the lsmail binary is required for configuration.
+For your convenience, Process Manager provides the Ismail program for Unix and the Ismail.exe mail program, which supports SMTP and Microsoft Exchange Server protocols on Windows.
+If Ismail is specified, the parameter LSB_MAILSERVER must also be specified in LSF.
+On Windows, Ismail.exe can be configured directly.
+On Unix, the full path to the Ismail binary is required for configuration.

-'''

 JS_MAILPROG=/serverA/tools/lsf/bin/unixhost.exe

-'''